smoynes/elsie/README.md

 - concurrency and parallelism, _e.g._ communicating sequential processes, preemptive multitasking, multicore execution

 Admittedly, some of these experiments are pretty straightforward, while others appear daunting and complex; some are immediate goals, but most are mere thought experiments.
 Trying to do all of that work might be a path in madness.

 In the meantime, feel free to browse the code or follow the project if you enjoy the absurdist theatrics of a curious software engineer.
 As ever, I seek to understand the essence of computing and to embody _Shokunin Kishitsu_ (職人気質), the artisan's spirit.

-You are welcome to reach out if you'd like to join me on this journey of exploration.
+You are welcome to reach out if you'd like to join me on this exploration.

-> The path is made in the walking of it.
+> The path is made in the walking of it. -- Zhuangzi

-<right>Zhuangzi</right>

 ----